 Some people have one episode every few years.
 Others have many episodes each year.
 The crises can be severe enough to require a hospital stay.

-When the anemia becomes more severe, symptoms may include:
+When sickle cell disease becomes more severe, symptoms may include:

 Younger children with sickle cell disease have attacks of abdominal pain.

 The following symptoms may occur because small blood vessels become blocked by the abnormal cells: